tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-1/README.md

 - What is happening in line 26 of `tcp-echo-client.cc`?
   `if (inet_pton(AF_INET, kServerAddress.c_str(), &address.sin_addr) <= 0) {`
+  - Converts the IP address from text format to binary format, for IPv4
+  - IP string is invalid: return value is 0
+  - Conversion from text format to binary format failed: return value is -1
 - What is happening in line 31 of `tcp-echo-client.cc`?
   `if (connect(my_sock, (sockaddr *)&address, sizeof(address)) < 0) {`
+  - Initiates a connection to the server
+  - If the return value is < 0, then it means that the connection to the server failed
 - What is the difference between a pointer and a reference?
+  - Pointer is a variable that holds the memory address of another variable
+  - Reference is an alias for another variable
 - When is it better to use a pointer?
+  - When we want to be able to express `null` values
+  - Data structures like linked lists, where one object has to point to the memory location of another object
 - When is it better to use a reference?
+  - When passing a variable into a function, it can be passed by reference to avoid memory overhead due to variable copying
 - What is the difference between `std::string` and a C-style string?
 - What type is a C-style string?
 - What happens when you iterate a pointer?